 Be an early bird

 Having a Desert Obelisk is another thing you can use to get you transported faster to the Desert.
-Obelisks are one of the buildings that you can only obtain when you’re nearing your end-game year.
+Obelisks are one of the buildings you can only obtain when nearing your end-game year.
 Each cost a million gold and plenty of Iridium Bars, so accumulating a good amount of Iridium Ores from the Skull Cavern is a great way to prepare for Obelisks.

 Go on a lucky day